Authentically Engage Multicultural America Now

 CEO and Co-Founder

-David Wellisch is CEO & Co-Founder of Collage Group, a consumer insights and intelligence company with a focus on research exploring race/ethnicity, generation, sexuality and gender.
-Since the inception of Collage Group in 2009, David has led the company through growth, now serving more than 200 brands in across 15 industries.
-David is passionate about entrepreneurship and company building, and often works directly with members to help guide the integration of multicultural consumer insights and marketing strategies.
+David Wellisch is CEO & Co-Founder of Collage Group, the leading source of cultural intelligence about diverse consumers.
+Since the inception of Collage Group in 2009, David has led the company through growth, now serving more than 300 brands in across 12 industries.
+David is passionate about entrepreneurship and company building, and often works directly with members to help guide the integration of diverse consumer insights and marketing strategies.